Sri Vyasaraja pratista Hanuman

 Guru Sri Raghavendra stays in Bhikshaalaya

 Sri Guru Rayaru Shila Brindavan, Bichali The stay of Sri Rayaru at Bhikshaalaya had been taken care of by his adorn devotee Sri Appanacharya.
 Sri Rayaru had accepted the hospitality offered by his devotee and stayed in the house of Sri Appanacharya.
 All arrangement for the pooja of Moola Rama was taken care of by him.
-During Sri Rayaru's stay in Bhikshaalaya Sri Appanacharya himself use to cook food for Sri Rayaru.
+During Sri Rayaru's stay in Bhikshaalaya Sri Appanacharya himself used to cook food for Sri Rayaru.
 Even today the place where Sri Rayaru had performed the pooja in the house of Sri Appanacharya can be seen.

 The holy stone

-The stone in on which Sri Rama and Sita Devi had sat during their vanavasa was identified by Sri Rayaru at the village Madhavaram.
+The stone in on which Sri Rama and Sita Devi had sat during their vanavasa was identified by Sri Rayaru at the village of Madhavaram.
 The sanctified stone thus identified by Guru Sri Raghavendra was to be his seat of rest in Mantralaya.
-A small portion of this stone was chiseled out and Lord Prana Devaru (Hanumantha) was curved and installed just opposite to the Sri Rayaru's Brindavan in Mantralaya.
-From the same stone another idol of Sri Mukhya PraanaDevaru was also made and installed at Bhikshaalaya.
+A small portion of this stone was chiseled out and Lord Prana Devaru (Hanumantha) was curved and installed just opposite Sri Rayaru's Brindavan in Mantralaya.
+From the same stone, another idol of Sri Mukhya PraanaDevaru was also made and installed at Bhikshaalaya.

 After Sri Guru Rayaru's Brindavan entry